devpolas/react-food-order-app/README.md

 - Understand data loading on react.
 - Handling data loading error on react and show ui.
 - Implement custom hooks on this project.
+- Understand react context api and apply this Project.

 ### Run fake local server